 Piazza Armerina has a range of restaurants, bars and cafes.
 In summer you must try the local granite alla fragola con panna (strawberries and cream).
 Just delicious!
 A good place to sample it is in Café Sport in Piazza Garibaldi.
 Another good café is Bar Duomo in the piazza behind the church.
 Or you take your food and drinks to the benches by the Belvedere and enjoy your little picknick while having a great view.

-My Destination Sicily tip: Ristorante Al Fogher
+My Guide Sicily tip: Ristorante Al Fogher

 You should reward yourself after your cultural efforts with a lunch at one of the best restaurants in Sicily: Al Fogher.
 In a region with plenty good, but basic places to eat, Al Fogher is a “culinary light” that shines through and sparkles over the islands’ hinterland.
 Creativity meets traditional ingredients – the yummy results are for example fillet of baby pig with a sauce made from green olives, pistachio nuts and cured tuna roe, or tuna tartar with orange essences (one of the Chef’s highlights).
 The cellar offers about 500 labels, the water list features a dozen kinds of mineral water.